cityofaustin/atd-knack-services/README.md

             "modified_date_field_id": <str: knack_field_id>,
             < additional optional config key/vals >
         },
-        < additional container entries as needed >
+        < ...additional container entries as needed >
     },
-    < additional app entries as needed>
+    < ...additional app entries as needed >
 }
 ```

 - `app_name` (`str`): The Knack application name.
 See note about application names, above.
 - `container_id` (`str`): a Knack object or view key (e.g., `object_11`) which holds the records to be processed.
 - `scene_id` (`str`): If the container is a Knack view, this is required, and refers to the Knack scene ID which contains the view.
-- `description` (`str`): a description of what records this container holds.
+- `description` (`str`): a description of what kind of record this container holds.
 This is optional and used merely for documentation purposes.
 Use it!
 - `modified_date_field_id`: A knack field ID (e.g., `field_123`) which defines when each record was last modified.
 This field will be used to filter records for each ETL run.
 - `socrata_resource_id` (`str`): The Socrata resource ID of the destination dataset.
 This is required if publshing to Socrata.
 - `location_fields` (`list`): A list of knack field keys which will be translated to Socrata "location" field types.
 This ensures that these fields will be transformed to the Socrata location field structure.